davidch2020/davidch2020.github.io/project2024/bond-bios-book/intro.md

 ## Bond Biography
 Explore the team's analyses of US Treasury bonds through the following sections.
 These notebooks are listed in chronological order.
-- [Louisiana Purchase Bonds](./louisiana_purchase.ipynb) by Siddarth Gundapaneni and Jihan Kapur
+- [Louisiana Purchase Bonds](./louisiana_purchase.ipynb) by Siddharth Gundapaneni and Jihan Kapur
 - [War of 1812 Bonds and Treasury Notes](./war_1812.ipynb) by David Cho and Alexander Dubasov
 - [5-20s of the Civil War](./520s.ipynb) by Eric Liu and Jihan Kapur
 - [The Currency Sixes](./currency_sixes.ipynb) by Sanjeev Subramanian and Elizabeth Zhang